dignityofwar/diglet-bot/README.md

 ![Lines](./badges/coverage-lines.svg)

 ## Prereqs
 Recommend you install `nvm`.
-Run `nvm install 18.18.1` which will set up your node version correctly.
+- Run `nvm install 18.20.1` which will set up your node version correctly.
+- Ensure you have at least `pnpm` version `8.15.6` installed. `brew install pnpm` is my recommendation.

 ## Setup
 1. `pnpm install`.